What happens when you stop taking Ozempic?

 Consider Ozempic alternatives

-Around one in four people with type 2 diabetes taking a GLP-1 medication like Ozempic switch to an alternative within a year of starting treatment.
-If Ozempic wasn’t a good fit for you, it’s possible that an Ozempic alternative could be.
+Around one in four people with type 2 diabetes taking a GLP-1 medication like Ozempic switch to an alternative after the first year of starting treatment.

-Ozempic is one of several GLP-1 receptor agonists, a drug class that can treat type 2 diabetes and weight loss and includes Bydureon, Victoza, Saxenda, Mounjaro, Tanzeum, Trulicity, and Wegovy.
+So, if Ozempic wasn’t a good fit for you, it’s possible that an Ozempic alternative could be.
+Besides Zepbound and Mounjaro, there are several other GLP-1 receptor agonists, a drug class that includes Victoza, Saxenda, Rybelsus, Trulicity, and Wegovy.
+Some of these drugs are approved by the US Food and Drug Administration (FDA)to treat type 2 diabetes, while others are approved for weight loss.
+Most are injectable medications like Ozempic, but Rybelsus is an oral form of semaglutide.
 These medications improve blood glucose control and slow digestion, which can reduce appetite and lead to weight loss.
-These can have slightly different side effects and be tolerated differently by different people, so it may be worth talking to your health provider about another option.
+These can have slightly different side effects and be tolerated differently by different people, so it may be worth talking to your health provider about other options.

 Saxenda Important Safety Information: Read more about serious warnings and safety info.